AN/APG-79: AN/APG-79(V)4

-The AN/APG-79(V)4 was selected in December 2020 for retrofitting US Navy and US Marine Corps' F/A-18C/D Hornets, and upgrading the fleets of Canadian CF-188 Hornets, and F/A-18D Hornets of Malaysia.
-The APG-79(V)4 uses gallium nitride (auto=1|GaN) transmit/receive modules.
+The AN/APG-79(V)4 was selected in December 2020 for retrofitting US Navy and US Marine Corps' F/A-18C/D Hornets, and upgrading the fleets of Canadian CF-188 Hornets,.
+The APG-79(V)4 uses gallium nitride (auto=1|GaN) transmit/receive modules, which enables the radar to achieve comparable performance to the larger F/A-18E/F APG-79 from the smaller Legacy Hornet aperture.
+The greater power density of the GaN modules required the installation of a liquid cooling system, compared to the forced-air cooling on the legacy AN/APG-73.

 AN/APQ-188

+AN/APQ-188 on B-52.

 The AN/APQ-188 is the designation for an upgraded variant of the APG-79 adapted by Raytheon for the B-52 Stratofortress Radar Modernization Program (RMP), replacing the Cold War-era mechanically scanned AN/APQ-166.
 The new radar would also incorporate technology from the AN/APG-82(V)1 of the F-15E Strike Eagle/F-15EX Eagle II aircraft.
 Under the RMP, the APQ-188 would replace the existing APQ-166 and the upgraded aircraft would be redesignated as the B-52J.